 The Company is an investment holding company.
-The principal activities of the Group are (i) provision of financial leasing, factoring and financial advisory services in the People's Republic of China (the "PRC"); (ii) provision of small loans comprising the personal, corporate and subordinated property mortgage loans and related loan facilitation services in the PRC; and (iii) provision of investment management and advisory services, securities dealing and broking services and other financial services in Hong Kong.
-In the opinion of the directors of the Company, the ultimate holding company of the Group is Wealthy Rise Investment Limited ("Wealthy Rise"), a company incorporated in the British Virgin Islands ("BVI") which is wholly owned by Mr. Lo Wai Ho ("Mr. Lo").
+The principal activities of the Group are (i) provision of financial leasing, factoring and financial advisory services in the People's Republic of China (the "PRC"); (ii) provision of small loans and related loan facilitation services in the PRC; and (iii) provision of investment management and advisory services, securities dealing and broking services and other financial services in Hong Kong.
+In the opinion of the directors, the ultimate holding company of the Group is Wealthy Rise Investment Limited ("Wealthy Rise"), a company incorporated in the British Virgin Islands ("BVI") which is wholly owned by Mr. Lo Wai Ho ("Mr. Lo").